glasgowm148/ergonaut-handbook/SigmaUSD.md

 You have to go through the equations and run them with a specific scenario to predict the exact return.

 [Ergo Summit 2021 - The IOHK Perspective - Designing the AgeUSD StableCoin](https://youtu.be/zG-rxMCDIa0?t=9247)

+An article by community member Verium provides an [introduction to ERGO’s SigmaUSD stablecoin risk and reward mechanism.](https://veriumfellow.medium.com/introduction-to-ergos-sigmausd-stablecoin-risk-and-reward-mechanism-18690b52d672)

 ### FAQ : Why would anyone buy SigUSD?
 > SigmaUSD is a call option on the dollar amount held in reserves.
 So if the price of ERG drops, the same amount of $ buys more ERG